roaatech/rosaas-docs/content/en/docs/user-manual/tenant/details-tab.md

 ### Created Date

-The date when the tenant was initially added to the ROSAS platform.
+The date when the tenant was initially added to the RoSaaS platform.
 This date provides valuable insights into the tenant's inception and history within the platform.

 ### Last Updated Date